TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 ## Legal Radio Protocols
 As you read above, frequencies are organized in *band plans*.
-The details regulate how a particular portion of frequencies can be used.
-Among this fine print, it is regulated *what kind of radio services* you can use.
+Their details regulate how a particular frequency can be used.
+Among this fine print, it is regulated *what kind of radio services* you can use on that frequency.

-For example, the popular *Citizen Band* (**CB**) radio is free to talk to your neighbor or friends on a *walky talky*.
-You *cannot* use this frequency in *DIY* projects to transmit digital sensor information, though.
+For example, the popular *Citizen Band* (**CB**) radio is free to talk to your neighbor or friends with a *walky talky*.
+You *cannot* use this frequency in *DIY* projects though to transmit digital sensor information.

-Which is good.
-After all, if anyone transmitted anything on any frequency, the result would be interference.
-You most likely do not want your neighbors' DIY *weather station* interfere with your **CB radio** chats by inserting bursts of digital noise transmissions.
+If *anyone* transmitted *anything* on *any* frequency, the result would be *interference*.
+You most likely do not want your neighbors' DIY *weather station* interfere with your **CB radio** chats by inserting regular bursts of digital noise transmissions.

 ## Maximum Radio Emission Power
 The band plan also regulates the maximum radio power or *emission* (*ERP*, *Effective Radiated Power*).
 The more powerful radio emissions are, the stronger is the signal, and the wider is the distance you can bridge.

 ### Watt and +dBm
-The maximum legal emission power can be quantified in raw emission power expressed either in *Watt* or in *dBm* (which is essentially the same, just *logarithmic*), i.e. *10mW/+10dBm*, *100mW/+20dBm* or *10W/+40dBm*.
+The maximum legal emission power can for example be quantified in *raw emission power* expressed either in *Watt* or in *dBm* (which is essentially the same, just *logarithmic*), i.e. *10mW/+10dBm*, *100mW/+20dBm* or *10W/+40dBm*.
+This parameter is focusing on the *sender*.

 ### Effective Radiated Emission (ERP)
-**ERP** (*Effective Radiated Power*) is a more meaningful expression: it measures the *effective* radiated power at the *receivers end*.
-So it also takes into account the kind of *antenna* the *sender* uses, and its *directivity*:
+**ERP** (*Effective Radiated Power*) is a more meaningful expression: it views the *effective* radiated power at the *receivers side*.

-When you connect a highly directional *antenna*, the total radio power is radiated in one narrow direction, just like *light* in a highly focused *flash light* or a *laser beam*.
+This also takes into account the kind of *antenna* the *sender* is using, and its *directivity*: When you connect a highly directional *antenna*, the total radio power is radiated in one narrow direction, just like *light* in a highly focused *flash light* or a *laser beam*.

 > [!TIP]
 > If you are restricted by a certain emission threshold but *free to use* any antenna you like, then using a highly directional antenna can multiply the distance you can gap by multitudes.